-The Board is currently composed of four members of which Brian E. Bayley, Timothy Collins and Michael Thackray are considered independent as such term is defined by National Instrument 52-110 Audit Committees ("NI 52-110").
-Ted J. Fostey, President and Chief Executive Officer, is not independent as he is an executive officer of the Corporation.
+The Board is currently composed of five members of which Brian E. Bayley, Timothy Collins and Michael Thackray are considered independent as such term is defined by National Instrument 52-110 Audit Committees ("NI 52-110").
+Ted J. Fostey, President and Chief Executive Officer, is not independent as he was an executive officer of the Corporation until November 20, 2020 and Richard A. Graham is not independent as he is an executive officer of the Corporation.
 The Board approves all significant decisions that affect the Corporation before they are implemented and the Board supervises their implementation and reviews the results.